Cogniac/cogniac-sdk-csharp/README.md

 	mediaId (string):		(Required) The media ID of the object to be deleted from the Cogniac system.

 	Return:				bool - 'true' on success, 'false' otherwise.

+__GetAllSubjects(tenantId)__

+	Description:			Gets all subjects associated with a given tenant ID.

+	tenantId (string):		(Required) The tenant ID to pass to the API.

+	Return:				Cogniac.Subjects - multi-member object.

+__GetSubject(subjectUid)__

+	Description:			Gets a subject associated with a given subject UID.

+	subjectUid (string):		(Required) The subject UID to pass to the API.

+	Return:				Cogniac.Subject - multi-member object.

+__GetAllApplications(tenantId)__

+	Description:			Gets all applications associated with a given tenant ID.

+	tenantId (string):		(Required) The tenant ID to pass to the API.

+	Return:				Cogniac.Applications - multi-member object.

+__GetApplication(applicationId)__

+	Description:			Gets an application associated with a given application ID.

+	applicationId (string):		(Required) The application ID to pass to the API.

+	Return:				Cogniac.Application - multi-member object.

+__GetTenant(tenantId)__

+	Description:			Gets a tenant's information given a tenant ID.

+	tenantId (string):		(Required) The tenant ID to pass to the API.

+	Return:				Cogniac.Tenant - multi-member object.

+__AssociateMediaToSubject(mediaId, subjectUid, forceFeedback)__

+	Description:			Gets a tenant's information given a tenant ID.

+	mediaId (string):		(Required) The unique ID of the media.

+	subjectUid (string):		(Required) The unique subject UID to associate the media with.

+	foreFeedback (bool):		(Optional) Forces the cogniac system to use the media for feedback.
+					This value defaults to false if.

+	Return:				Cogniac.Tenant - multi-member object.

 The following are the objects used in the SDK and their members.

-# CogniacTenantsObject

-	Tenants (object array)		List of Tenant objects.

-	Tenants[].TenantId (string)	The tenant ID.

-	Tenants[].Name (string)		The tenant's given name.

-# CogniacAuthObject

-	UserId (string)			The unique user ID from the Cogniac system.

-	AccessToken (string)		The access token generated by the Cogniac system.

-	TenantId (string)		The associated tenant ID.

-	ExpiresIn (long)		The amount of seconds left for the token to expire.

-	TokenType (string)		The type of the access token.

-	TenantName (string)		The associated tenant's given name.

-	UserEmail (string)		The associated user's email address.

-# CogniacCreateMediaObject

-	SetAssignment (string)		Denotes whether the media will be used as training or validation.

-	NumFrames (long)		Number of frames.

-	Frame (long)			Frame value.

-	Video (bool)			'True' if media is video.

-	FrameDurations (object array)	Array containing duration of each frame.

-	Duration (long)		Duration of the video file (if provided).

-	Size (long)			Size of the media created.

-	NetworkCameraId (string)	ID string for the network camera, if used.

-	ResizeUrls (Dictionary)		A map containing all the resize URLs generated by the Cogniac system.

-	OriginalUrl (string)		The original URL of the media.

-	ImageWidth (long)		The width of the image uploaded.

-	Filename (string)		The name of the file.

-	OriginalLandingUrl (string)	The original landing URL.

-	Fps (double)			Frames per second.

-	UploadedByUser (string)		The user who uploaded the media.

-	MediaTimestamp (long)		The provided media timestamp.

-	MediaUrl (string)		The media URL.

-	Status (string)			The upload status message.

-	MediaId (string)		The unique Cogniac media ID.
+# Class: AuthorizedTenants

+	Tenants (object array)
+		List of Tenant objects.

+# Class: Tenants

+	TenantId (string)
+		The tenant ID.

+	Name (string)
+		The tenant's given name.

+	Description (string)
+		The description of the tenant.

+	CreatedAt (double)
+		The creation time of the tenant.

+	ModifiedAt (double)
+		The time the tenant was last modified.

+	CreatedBy (string)
+		String containing the ID of the tenant's creator.

+# Class: Auth

+	UserId (string)
+		The unique user ID from the Cogniac system.

+	AccessToken (string)
+		The access token generated by the Cogniac system.

+	TenantId (string)
+		The associated tenant ID.

+	ExpiresIn (long)
+		The amount of seconds left for the token to expire.

+	TokenType (string)
+		The type of the access token.

+	TenantName (string)
+		The associated tenant's given name.

+	UserEmail (string)
+		The associated user's email address.

+# Class: Media

+	SetAssignment (string)
+		Denotes whether the media will be used as training or validation.

+	NumFrames (long)
+		Number of frames.

+	Frame (long)
+		Frame value.

+	Video (bool)
+		'True' if media is video.

+	FrameDurations (object array)
+		Array containing duration of each frame.

+	Duration (long)
+		Duration of the video file (if provided).

+	Size (long)
+		Size of the media created.

+	NetworkCameraId (string)
+		ID string for the network camera, if used.

+	ResizeUrls (Dictionary)
+		A map containing all the resize URLs generated by the Cogniac system.

+	OriginalUrl (string)
+		The original URL of the media.

+	ImageWidth (long)
+		The width of the image uploaded.

+	Filename (string)
+		The name of the file.

+	OriginalLandingUrl (string)
+		The original landing URL.

+	Fps (double)
+		Frames per second.

+	UploadedByUser (string)
+		The user who uploaded the media.

+	MediaTimestamp (long)
+		The provided media timestamp.

+	MediaUrl (string)
+		The media URL.

+	Status (string)
+		The upload status message.

+	MediaId (string)
+		The unique Cogniac media ID.
 This is generated for anything uploaded.

-	ExternalMediaId (string)	An external media ID provided by the user.

-	TimeBase (object)		The time base of the media.

-	SourceUrl (string)		The source URL of the media, if provided.

-	AuthorProfileUrl (string)	The profile URL of the author.

-	MediaSrc (string)		The source of the upload process of the media.

-	ParentMediaId (string)		The parent media ID of the uploaded media, if available.

-	Md5 (string)			Md5 hash of the media.

-	ParentMediaIds (string array)	An array of strings containing the parent media IDs.

-	MetaTags (string array)		An array containing all the uploaded media's meta-tags.

-	License (string)		A string containing the uploaded media's license, if provided.

-	TenantId (string)		The tenant ID associated with the media.

-	CreatedAt (double)		Unix media creation timestamp.

-	Author (string)			The author of the media uploaded, if provided.

-	PreviewUrl (string)		The preview URL of the media uploaded.

-	ImageHeight (long)		The image height of the media uploaded.

-	MediaFormat (string)		The format of the media uploaded.

-	Title (string)			The user defined title of the uploaded media.
+	ExternalMediaId (string)
+		An external media ID provided by the user.

+	TimeBase (object)
+		The time base of the media.

+	SourceUrl (string)
+		The source URL of the media, if provided.

+	AuthorProfileUrl (string)
+		The profile URL of the author.

+	MediaSrc (string)
+		The source of the upload process of the media.

+	ParentMediaId (string)
+		The parent media ID of the uploaded media, if available.

+	Md5 (string)
+		Md5 hash of the media.

+	ParentMediaIds (string array)
+		An array of strings containing the parent media IDs.

+	MetaTags (string array)
+		An array containing all the uploaded media's meta-tags.

+	License (string)
+		A string containing the uploaded media's license, if provided.

+	TenantId (string)
+		The tenant ID associated with the media.

+	CreatedAt (double)
+		Unix media creation timestamp.

+	Author (string)
+		The author of the media uploaded, if provided.

+	PreviewUrl (string)
+		The preview URL of the media uploaded.

+	ImageHeight (long)
+		The image height of the media uploaded.

+	MediaFormat (string)
+		The format of the media uploaded.

+	Title (string)
+		The user defined title of the uploaded media.

+# Class: Applications

+	Application (object array)
+		Object array of type Cogniac.Application.

+# Class: Application

+	RefreshFeedback (bool)
+		Flag to refresh feedback.

+	ApplicationId (string)
+		The application's unique ID.

+	ValidationDataCount (long)
+		The validation data count.

+	SystemFeedbackPerHour (long)
+		The feedback per hour value.

+	AppManagers (string array)
+		A list of the application managers.

+	OutputSubjectsExternalIds (object)
+		An object representing a list of output subject external ID

+# Class: CaptureId

+	Id (string)
+		A capture ID returned when a media is associated to a subject.

+# Class: Subjects

+	Subject (object array)
+		Object array of type Cogniac.Subject.

+# Class: Subject

+	SubjectUid (string)
+		The unique ID of a given subject.

+	Description (string)
+		The description string of a given subject.

+	CreatedBy (string)
+		The string containing the creator of the subject.

+	ConsensusSummary (object array)
+		Returns an array of Cogniac.ConsensusSummary objects.

+	ExpiresIn (long)
+		The time remaining for the subject to expire.

+	TenantId (string)
+		Tenant ID assocaited with the given subject.

+	CreatedAt (double)
+		Time of creation of the given subject.

+	ModifiedAt (double)
+		Last time when the given subject was modified.

+	PublicWrite (bool)
+		If the subject can be written to publicly, this flag is set to true.

+	ExternalId (string)
+		A string containing any useful external ID.

+	PublicRead (bool)
+		If the subject can be read publicly, this flag is set to true.

+	Name (string)
+		The given name of the subject.

+# Class: ConsensusSummary

+	Count (long)
+		A count of the consensus summary.

+	Consensus (string)
+		A string for the consensus.

+	AppDataType (object)
+		An object used to show the application data type.

+All classes can utilize the following methods:

+__Cogniac.[OBJECT].FromJson(json)__

+	Description:			Initializes any Cogniac object from a valid JSON string

+	json (string):			(Required) The JSON string to use.

+	Return:				Cogniac.[OBJECT] - multi-member Cogniac object.

+__ToJson(object)__

+	Description:			Serializes any Cogniac.[OBJECT] to a valid JSON string.

+	object (object):		(Required) The Cogniac.[OBJECT] to use.

+	Return:				A valid JSON string.